West Virginia Authorities Made An 11-Year-Old Girl Stay With Her Father After He Impregnated Her

 The girl, now a 21-year-old woman identified only as “Jane Doe,” alleges in a lawsuit that West Virginia Department of Health and Human Resources (DHHR) failed to follow procedure on several key points, leaving her in the care of a man who sexually abused her and impregnated her.
 Even after she was impregnated and it was reported to authorities, she claims, she was still made to live in the home with her abuser.

 In August 2010, when Jane Doe was 11 years old, she was sent to live with her biological father.
-The father had a history of criminal charges for abuse, of which authorities were believed to be aware, as a background check is required of all “kinship” foster care givers.
+The father had a history of criminal charges for abuse, of which authorities were believed to be aware, as a background check is required of all “kinship” foster caregivers.
 However, for reasons not clear, the girl was placed in the home anyway.

 Within three months, her stepmother had told the girl’s therapist that her father had impregnated her.